rmolinari/rpeg/README.md

 ] ) * -1
 ```
 Now the rules don't have names and are referred to by their indices in the array.
 If the first element of the array is a
 non-negative integer then it is dropped and refers to the index of the initial rule.
-(Note that the indices are reckoned after the
+(The indices are reckoned after the
 first value is dropped.)
 Otherwise the first rule is the initial rule.

 ## Captures